Acetylcholinesterase Inhibitors

 These fast-acting drugs work by stopping the breakdown of acetylcholine.
 Acetylcholine is the chemical messenger that the nerve releases to tell a muscle to contract.
 In people with myasthenia gravis, the body attacks the neuromuscular junction (the area where acetylcholine flows), which decreases the muscles response to acetylcholine.
 Without enough acetylcholine signals, the muscles tire quickly when used.1,2

 Anticholinesterases do not prevent the body from attacking the neuromuscular junction.
-These drugs prevent the breakdown of acetylcholine.
+But these drugs do prevent the breakdown of acetylcholine.
 This increases the levels of acetylcholine available to the muscles.
 This helps improve muscle strength.1,2

 Many people with MG need to take an immunosuppressant, such as a steroid, along with their acetylcholinesterase inhibitor to fully control symptoms.
 Adding an acetylcholinesterase inhibitor may make it possible to take lower doses of steroids, which have more long-term side effects.1,2